Andranik: Last years

 From 1919 to 1922, Andranik traveled around Europe and the United States seeking support for the Armenian refugees.
 He visited Paris and London, where he tried to persuade the Allied powers to occupy Turkish Armenia.
 In 1919, during his visit to France, Andranik was bestowed the title of Legion of Honor Officier by President Raymond Poincaré.
 In late 1919, Andranik led a delegation to the United States to lobby its support for a mandate for Armenia and fund-raising for the Armenian army.
 He was accompanied by General Jaques Bagratuni and Hovhannes Katchaznouni.
-In Fresno, he directed a campaign which raised US$500,000 for the relief of Armenian war refugees.
+In Fresno, he directed a campaign which raised US$500,000 for the relief of Armenian refugees.

-When he returned to Europe, Andranik married Nevarte Kurkjian in Paris on 15 May 1922; Boghos Nubar was their best man.
+When he returned to Europe, Andranik married Nevarte Kurkjian in Paris on 15 May 1922 with Boghos Nubar serving as their best man.
 Andranik and Nevarte moved to the United States and settled in Fresno, California in 1922.
 In his 1936 short story, Antranik of Armenia, Armenian-American writer William Saroyan described Andranik's arrival.
 He wrote, "It looked as if all Armenians of California were at the Southern Pacific depot at the day he arrived."
 He said Andranik "was a man of about fifty in a neat Armenians suit of clothes.
 He was a little under six feet tall, very solid and very strong.
 He had an old-style Armenian mustache that was white.
 The expression of his face was both ferocious and kind."
 Andranik lived with the family of Armen Alchian, who later became a prominent economist, in Fresno for several months.

-In his novel Call of the Plowmen («Ռանչպարների կանչը», 1979), where Andranik is called Shapinand, Khachik Dashtents describes his life in Fresno:
+In his novel Call of the Plowmen («Ռանչպարների կանչը», 1979), where Andranik is called Shapinand, Khachik Dashtents describes his life in Fresno, where he spend his free time making small wooden chairs.